Big Ideas Reading Group Bookshelf 2025

 Below are the nominations listed alphabetically, neglecting “The”, with descriptions.
-We had 5 carryover nominations from last election and 30 new nominations for a total of 35 nominations, four more than last election.
-It is nice to have even more great options.
+We had 5 carryover nominations from last election and 31 new nominations for a total of 36 nominations.
 Thanks for all your nominations!

 I would like to take the top 12 for our new list and have 5 carryovers, giving all books a little better chance.
 The book list includes page counts and publication dates at the bottom of each listing.
 The ballot is below the book list with directions.
 Please fill it out, cut and paste to email, and send to me by February 20.
 Please mail ballots to me directly only, and not to the group.